 She has applied her insights to leadership, where she argues that one means by which to prevent ethical failures of leadership is to suppose that we are all equally capable of leading (or learning to lead).
 She then asks what this would mean institutionally and has argued in favor of trials of randomized leadership as an institutional framework that might yield “good” – ethical and effective – leadership.
-In collaboration with experimental economists at George Mason University, she has begun to investigate this question experimentally using a public goods game.

 In 2005-06, she was a fellow of the American Council on Education.
 In 2009, she joined the Board of Directors for LEAD VIRGINIA.
-Before coming to the Jepson School, Dr. Peart taught at Baldwin-Wallace College in Berea, Ohio, where she led the development of a leadership studies program, and at the College of William and Mary.
+Before coming to the Jepson School, she taught at Baldwin-Wallace College in Berea, Ohio, where she led the development of a leadership studies program, and at the College of William and Mary.

 Sandra Peart named president of the International Adam Smith Society

 Tue., Mar.
 19, 2013